 Comprehensive Exam Proposal and Annotated Bibliography Requirements

-Following the selection of a topic area and a preliminary review of the pertinent literature, the student develops a proposal for the Comprehensive Exam.
-The purpose of the proposal is for the student to develop a focus for addressing the critical analysis of relevant research
+Following the selection of a topic area and a preliminary review of the pertinent literature, the student develops a proposal for the Comprehensive Exam with an accompanying annotated reading list.

 The suggested format of the Comprehensive Exam Proposal is as follows: